Lavender: Natural Health Benefits & How to Use It

 Contraindications for use

-Lavender should not be used by children under 12 years of age, nor by patients with gastritis or gastric ulcers.
-It is also not recommended for pregnant or breastfeeding women.
+Lavender should not be used by children under 12 years of age or people with gastritis or gastric ulcers.
+It is also not recommended during pregnancy or lactation.

-Because it can cause drowsiness, ingesting lavender is not recommended while driving vehicles or heavy machinery.
+Because it can cause drowsiness, ingesting lavender is not recommended while operating vehicles or heavy machinery.